SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-103/02-algorithms/04-greedy-algorithm/greedy-algorithm.md

 ## Concept

-A Greedy algorithm is an approach to solve a problem where the solutiun is fast and is the best solution based on the current situation.
-Sometime it will not bring the most optimal result, but it will bring you close to it.
+A Greedy algorithm is an approach to solving a problem where the solution is fast and is the best solution based on the current situation.
+Sometimes it will not bring the most optimal result, but it will bring you close to it.

-Greedy algorithms is used to slove multiple famouse problems.
-Some of these problems solutions is not bringing the most optimal solution.
+Greedy algorithms are used to solve multiple famous problems.
+Some of these problems solutions do not bring the most optimal solution.
 ### Class attendance problem:

 Consider you have the list of classes below, and you want to attend the most classes you can.